 - existing ISAs from previous tax years that you are not topping up, are unaffected.

-- There is no guarantee you’ll secure a mortgage: the introduction of the Mortgage Market Review in April 2014 has forced lenders to be much more rigorous about who they agree mortgages with.
+- There's still no guarantee you’ll secure a mortgage: the introduction of the Mortgage Market Review in April 2014 has forced lenders to be much more rigorous with applicants' affordability.

 - You cannot open a Help to Buy ISA if you’ve already been on the property ladder: even if you don’t own a property now, you cannot open one of these accounts if you previously owned your home, or even a part of one.